-Reliable Traffic Information Propagation in Vehicular Adhoc Networks
+Reliable Traffic Information Propagation in Vehicular Ad hoc Networks

-Soyoung Park, Cliff Zou, and Damla Turgut School of Electrical Engineering and Computer Science, University of Central Florida, Orlando, Florida 32816
+Soyoung Park, Cliff Zou, and Damla Turgut School of Electrical Engineering and Computer Science University of Central Florida Orlando, Florida 32816 Email: {park,czou,turgut}@eecs.ucf.edu

-A vehicular ad hoc network (VANET) allows vehicles share traffic information and alerting each other any emergency events.
+A vehicular ad hoc network (VANET) allows vehicles to share traffic information and to alert each other of emergency events.
 To achieve this goal, a security mechanism must be designed to guarantee that no malicious vehicles can intercept, manipulate, or modify the traffic information without being detected.
 In this chapter, we present two novel approaches to provide reliable traffic information propagation in a VANET: two-directional data verification, and time-based data verification.